BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 5: Requirements

-The clinic does additional research to verify that all of the data they're collecting meets community requirements.
+The clinic does additional research to audit the data they're collecting to ensure that it meets community requirements.

 Some trackers are reporting too much data, violating community privacy standards and possibly putting the clinic's HIPAA compliance in question.
 Their data is rejected from the study.

-Some trackers are determined to report heart rates or step counts that are more than 10% off, affecting the study's accuracy.
+Further audits determine that some trackers are reporting heart rates or step counts that are more than 10% off, affecting the study's accuracy.
 Their data is also rejected.

 #### Phase 6: Approval